 In 2012, David Alegret’s most remarkable performances involve his return to the Gran Teatre del Liceu in Barcelona with Il burbero di buon cuore by Martín y Soler, directed by Jordi Savall, to the Volksoper of Vienna with La Cenerentola, and to the Palau de la Música Catalana in Barcelona with several concerts, including Bruckner’s Requiem, Mozart’s Requiem, Handel’s Te Deum, Berlioz’s The childhood of Christ, and the concert version of Eduard Toldrà’s opera El Giravolt de Maig with the Orchestra of the Gran Teatre del Liceu, directed by Antoni Ros Marbà, commemorating the 50th anniversary of the composer’s death.
 In June 2012 Alegret has debuted at the Teatro de La Maestranza in Seville in the modern-time revival of the opera Christopher Columbus by Carnicer.
 In August this year Alegret has also debuted at the Rossini Opera Festival in Pesaro with Il Signor Bruschino.

-David Alegret’s upcoming commitments include the Teatro de La Maestranza in Seville (Mozart’s Requiem), the Gran Teatre del Liceu (Il Turco in Italia and Così fan tutte), the Metz Opera and the Toulon Opera (La Cenerentola), the Hamburg State Opera (Il turco in Italia), the Welch National Opera in Cardiff (Rossini’s Mosè in Egitto and Guillaume Tell), and his debut at Festival Castell de Peralada in Barcelona, with a concert of Britten songs for the celebration of the centenary of his birth, with the pianist Iain Burnside.
+David Alegret’s upcoming commitments include the Teatro de La Maestranza in Seville (Mozart’s Requiem), the Gran Teatre del Liceu (Il Turco in Italia, Falla's l'Atlàntida and Così fan tutte), the Metz Opera and the Toulon Opera (La Cenerentola), the Hamburg State Opera (Il turco in Italia), the Welch National Opera in Cardiff (Rossini’s Mosè in Egitto and Guillaume Tell), and his debut at Festival Castell de Peralada in Barcelona, with Wagner's Das Liebesverbot and a concert of Britten songs for the celebration of the bicentenary and centenary of the birth from both composers respectively.